microsoft/TypeScript-Handbook/pages/Generics.md

 }
 ```

-You can read the type of logging Identity as "the generic function `loggingIdentity`, takes a type parameter `T`, and an argument `arg` which is an array of these `T`s, and returns an array of `T`s.
+You can read the type of `loggingIdentity` as "the generic function `loggingIdentity` takes a type parameter `T`, and an argument `arg` which is an array of `T`s, and returns an array of `T`s."
 If we passed in an array of numbers, we'd get an array of numbers back out, as `T` would bind to `number`.
 This allows us to use our generic type variable `T` as part of the types we're working with, rather than the whole type, giving us greater flexibility.

 We can alternatively write the sample example this way: